oconnor663/shared_thread.rs/README.md

-This crate provides `SharedThread`, a wrapper around [`std::thread::JoinHandle`](https://doc.rust-lang.org/std/thread/struct.JoinHandle.html) that lets multiple threads wait on a shared thread and read its output.
+This crate provides `SharedThread`, a wrapper around [`std::thread::JoinHandle`](https://doc.rust-lang.org/std/thread/struct.JoinHandle.html) that lets multiple threads wait on a shared thread and read its output, with an optional timeout.